teejclark/academic-kickstart/content/project/popdyn/index.md

   focal_point = "Smart"
 +++

 Classically, animal population dynamics are assumed to be linear, low-dimensional, and at an equilibrial stable state, and therefore modeled as such.
 I am building theoretical population models to understand the nature of animal population dynamics.
-Some lines of inquiry include: how ubiquitous are nonlinear dynamics in nature?; are populations ruled by transient or equilibrium-based dynamics? how predictable are animal population dynamics?; and what are the implications of these questions for management and conservation?
+Some lines of inquiry include: how ubiquitous are nonlinear dynamics in nature?
+Are populations ruled by transient or equilibrium-based dynamics?
+How predictable are animal population dynamics?
+What are the implications of these questions for management and conservation?